Jsinco/BreweryX/docs/en/guide/default_config.md

 # If we should show who brewed the drink [false]
 showBrewer: false

+# If barrels are only created when the sign placed contains the word "barrel" (or a translation when using another language) [true]
+requireKeywordOnSigns: true

 # If aging in -Minecraft- Barrels in enabled [true] and how many Brewery drinks can be put into them [6]
 ageInMCBarrels: true
 maxBrewsInMCBarrels: 6

+# Duration (in minutes) of a "year" when aging drinks [20]
+agingYearDuration: 20

 # The used Ingredients and other brewing-data is saved to all Brewery Items.
 To prevent
 # hacked clients from reading what exactly was used to brew an item, the data can be encoded/scrambled.
 # This is a fast process to stop players from hacking out recipes, once they get hold of a brew.
+#
 # Only drawback: brew items can only be used on another server with the same encodeKey.
 # When using Brews on multiple (BungeeCord) Servers, define a shared Database below at 'multiServerDB'
+#
 # So enable this if you want to make recipe cheating harder, but don't share any brews by world download, schematics, or other means. [false]
 enableEncode: false
 encodeKey: 0

-# Enable checking for Updates, Checks the curseforge api for updates to Brewery [true]
-# If an Update is found a Message is logged on Server-start and displayed to OPs joining the game
-updateCheck: true

-# Autosave interval in minutes [3]
-autosave: 3

-# Show debug messages in log [false]
-debug: false

-# Config Version
-version: '3.1'

 # -- Define custom items --
 # The defined id can then be used in recipes

 # matchAny: true if it is already enough if one of the info matches
+#
 # material: Which type the item has to be
+#
-#  name: Which name the item has to be (Formatting codes possible: such as &6)
+# name: Which name the item has to be (Formatting codes possible: such as &6 or hex as &#<hex>)
+#
 # lore: What has to be in the lore of the item
+#
 # customModelData: Custom Model Data Int.
 Whatever Model data number the item has to have in a list format
 customItems:
   # Three Example Items
   ex-item: